fgauna12/fgauna12.github.io/_posts/2020-03-17-my-work-from-home-set-up.md

 My home office was pretty echoey.
 When I would hop on calls with co-workers, it annoyed me how I used to hear my own echo.
 It threw me off.

-I tried several things to reduce the echo.
 The sound bounces off hard surfaces much more easily than cloth or other softer surfaces.
+So, I tried many things to reduce the echo.
 First, I hanged some curtains and I bought a small rug to put in the middle of the room.
 I got them from Target.
 It wasn't a huge improvement.

 Then, what helped the most, was buying these [foam soundproofing wall tiles](https://www.amazon.com/gp/product/B00TP7C9YY/ref=ppx_yo_dt_b_search_asin_image?ie=UTF8&psc=1).
 I also bought some double sided tape to tape them to the wall.
 Very cheap fix.
 I placed them around my monitor so that my voice goes *at them* when I'm on video calls.